myltik/azure-docs.ru-ru/articles/automation/automation-dsc-onboarding.md

 <properties
-   pageTitle="Подключение физических и виртуальных машин для управления с помощью Azure Automation DSC | Microsoft Azure" description="Настройка машин для управления с помощью Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"
+   pageTitle="Onboarding physical and virtual machines for management by Azure Automation DSC | Microsoft Azure" description="How to setup machines for management with Azure Automation DSC" services="automation" documentationCenter="dev-center-name" authors="coreyp-at-msft"